nordic-hani/sdk-nrf/doc/nrf/libraries/bin/lwm2m_carrier/app_integration.rst

   * This event indicates that the bootstrap sequence is complete, and that the device is ready to be registered.
   * This event is typically seen during the first boot-up.

-* :c:macro:`LWM2M_CARRIER_EVENT_LTE_READY`:

-  * This event indicates that the application can proceed or begin its normal operation.
-  * The bootstrap sequence is complete, and the application can use the LTE link without being interrupted by :c:macro:`LWM2M_CARRIER_EVENT_LTE_LINK_DOWN` and :c:macro:`LWM2M_CARRIER_EVENT_LTE_LINK_UP` events.
-  * In cases where the bootstrap was deferred, the :c:macro:`LWM2M_CARRIER_EVENT_LTE_READY` event will will still trigger so that the application can proceed with normal operation.
-In this case, link up/down events can happen at a later time.

 * :c:macro:`LWM2M_CARRIER_EVENT_REGISTERED`:

   * This event indicates that the device has registered successfully to the carrier's device management servers.